Insights

 • Avoid using Topics (CPV codes).
 They are too specific, thus difficult to manage.

-• Use either keyword search, or Industry/Domain – not both.
+• Search either by Keyword, or by Industry/Domain – not both.

--Using both simultaneously will restrict the search excessively.
+• Using both simultaneously could restrict the search excessively.

-• Either choose the Buyer country, or Buyer type: European/international institutions.
+• Search either by Buyer country or Buyer type: European/international institutions.

-• Do not setup a very generic filter, e.g. ”IT for the entire Europe”, or ”all tenders in 10 countries”.
+• E.g.,”IT for the entire Europe”, or ”all tenders in 20 countries”.
 Hermix analyzes cca.
-2000 tenders daily, so a very generic filter returns too many (irrelevant) results.
+3000 tenders daily.
+A very wide filter return very many (irrelevant) results.

-• Avoid filtering by a specific Buyer (Contractor).
+• Avoid filtering by a specific Buyer (or Contractor)

--E.g. an Buyer such as ”EC – DG DIGIT – Directorate-General for Informatics” might publish another tender under a different name and with different codes, e.g. ”EC DIGIT”, or ”DIGIT”, or ”EC”.
-Accordingly, in some cases Hermix cannot identify the precise buyer.
+• E.g. a Buyer such as ”EC – DG DIGIT – Directorate-General for Informatics” might publish a tender under a wrong Buyer, e.g. ”DIGIT”, or ”EC”.

 Examples: